omkarsharma2821/XenonStack/README.md

 Email - omkarsharma2821@gmail.com <br>
 Project Link: [GITHUB](https://github.com/omkarsharma2821/XenonStack)

-## Frontend Part is Deployed on Netlify.
+## Frontend Part is Deployed on Netlify and Backend is to be Live on Render